White (1996: 85) points out:

 So what is human language?
 What are the features that distinguish it from other animals’ communication systems?
 Most importantly, it’s arbitary: the forms of linguistic signs bear no natural resemblance to their meaning.
 The word “house” doesn’t rememble a house.
-The second is that is it operates in such a way that meaningless elementary structures of language combine to make meaning; the sounds of a language combinine to make words, and the words combine to make sentences.
-But arbitariness and duality give human languages such variety and flexibility, that when studying language, linguists have to make models of it, which are simplified abstractions, aimed at identifying key features and discovering how the language works.
+The second is that it operates in such a way that meaningless elementary structures of language combine to make meaning; the sounds of a language combinine to make words, and the words combine to make sentences.
+But it’s precisely the arbitariness and duality of human languages that give them such variety and flexibility, and this leads to linguists resorting to models, i.e., simplified abstractions, which aim at identifying key features and discovering how the language works.
 Physicists do the same thing in their field.

 A Rule-governed System

 Linguists (usually) assume that language is a stable body of knowledge of linguistic forms and their functions, established by convention in a community.
 Saussure (1966) argued that linguists should study ‘langue’, the abstract code, and separate it out from ‘parole’, made up of the countless individual utterances observable when people use the language.
 Chomsky made a comparable distinction between ‘competence’, the knowledge that native speakers have of their language as a systen of abstract formal relations, and ‘performance’, their actual utterances.
-So we might rephrase the question “What is your view of the English language?”, “What does knowledge of language consists of?”
+So we might replace the question “What is human language? with “What does knowledge of human language consist of?”
 This will provide us with the required first part of a theory of SLA: it will tell us what the knowledge acquired in SLA consists of.